 - I-9 form and E-Verify to verify an individual is eligible to work in the U.S.

 There are many other factors involved when hiring and managing employees, so make sure you understand all the rules and laws.
 Consider consulting with a human resources professional, attorney, and accountant who can help you navigate this uncharted territory.

-10. Prepare to Stay on Top of Your Business Compliance Responsibilities
+10. Stay on Top of Ongoing Business Compliance

 After you have your eCommerce business up and running, you will have some ongoing business compliance obligations to fulfill.
 Some compliance responsibilities are universal for all types of companies, and others will depend on the business structure, business location, industry, types of products, and other factors.